mihalkrol/crypto-data-pipeline/README.md

 The project evolved from a simple data extraction script into a more production-style data pipeline using Apache Airflow.
 It now includes multiple stages of data processing, data quality handling, and clear separation between raw and cleaned data layers.

-The main goal of this project is to demonstrate practical data engineering concepts such as orchestration, data modeling, idempotency, and pipeline structuring.
+The main goal of this project is to demonstrate practical data engineering concepts such as orchestration, data modeling, and pipeline structuring.

 ---